 Leasing vs. Financing

-Leasing is becoming a popular choice amoung consumers.
-As a matter of fact according to Edmunds.com, more than one-fourth of new vehicle purchases in 2013 have been leases.
+Leasing is becoming a popular choice among consumers.
+As a matter of fact according to Experian, more Americans than ever before are leasing vehicles today!
 Lower monthly lease payments available to consumers are playing a big role in this shift.

 Russdarrow.com recognizes the importance of not only finding the right vehicle for you but also the right way to purchase that vehicle.
 We have available to you a Finance department and sales staff that is trained to consult you by asking you the right questions.
 By providing you with a well rounded consultation we are better able to help you find the vehicle you want at the price you need.